-- Fiery Verify is a newly developed verification program.
-Now watch the video here - Verifier is the proven verification program that will be usable for awhile until it is completely replaced by Fiery Verify.
+- Fiery Verify is the standard verification program.
+Now watch the video here. - Verifier is the proven verification program that will be usable for a while until it is completely replaced by Fiery Verify.
 Now watch the video here.

 Switch from Fiery Verify to Verifier